vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

 http://localhost:8233/namespaces/default/task-queues/my-task-queue
 ```

-where the final path segment is the name of the Task Queue that was passed as the argument to the `ZWorkerfactory.newWorker()` method in the Scala program.
+where the final path segment is the name of the Task Queue that was passed as the argument to the `ZWorkerFactory.newWorker()` method in the Scala program.

 Now that the Worker is running, try to start a Workflow using the Temporal web GUI.
 Look for the [![_Start Workflow_](img/start-workflow-button.png)](http://localhost:8233/namespaces/default/workflows/start-workflow) button near the upper right of the GUI window.
 Clicking it will bring you to a form into which you can enter the Workflow details.